nicksheffield/react-stash/README.md

 The result will be integrated into the cache.

+This function returns a promise.

 ---

 ### `destroy(modelName, record)`

-This function will send a delete request to your api, depending on the existence of an `id` field.
+This function will send a delete request to your api, and upon a success response, remove the record from the cache.

-The result will be integrated into the cache.
+This function returns a promise.